 A double blow fell on them.
 From the west came the “Sea Peoples”, a group of tribes set in motion by population movements in Europe and swarming along the coasts of Asia Minor, Syria, Canaan and Egypt.
 The Hittites were overwhelmed by them, their empire completely vanishing.
 The Egyptians, already weakened by internal struggles, only narrowly escaped complete defeat.

-Meanwhile, another group of nomadic tribes called the Aramaeans, who had replaced the Amorites in the deserts and grasslands between Mesopotamia and Syria sometime in the middle of the 2nd millennium BC, now expanded violently outwards, capturing cities in northern Syria and attacking deep into Mesopotamia.
+Meanwhile, another group of nomadic tribes called the Aramaeans, who had replaced the Amorites in the deserts and grasslands between Mesopotamia and Syria sometime in the middle of the 2nd millennium BCE, now expanded violently outwards, capturing cities in northern Syria and attacking deep into Mesopotamia.

 This period of upheaval was accompanied by two major cultural and technological advances.
 Iron had been used in small quantities since the dawn of metallurgy, but only as a precious metal.
-Sometime in the middle of the 2nd millennium BC, a new way of smelting and manufacturing iron objects had been developed, probably somewhere in Asia Minor.
+Sometime in the middle of the 2nd millennium BCE, a new way of smelting and manufacturing iron objects had been developed, probably somewhere in Asia Minor.
 These developments made iron suitable for use in weapons and other artefacts.

-At this stage, iron was no stronger than bronze, but the upheavals in the Middle East after 1200 BC probably disrupted the long-distance trade routes which made large-scale bronze production possible.
-Between 1200 and 1000 BC, therefore, iron, which is a commonly occurring mineral throughout the world, became used in making weapons.
+At this stage, iron was no stronger than bronze, but the upheavals in the Middle East after 1200 BCE probably disrupted the long-distance trade routes which made large-scale bronze production possible.
+Between 1200 and 1000 BCE, therefore, iron, which is a commonly occurring mineral throughout the world, became used in making weapons.
 Being plentiful and cheap, iron also began to be used for making agricultural implements.
 In this, it is vastly more suitable than stone and wood, which, because of the expense of Bronze, had been the chief material for agricultural tools up to now.
 The spread of iron farming tools was to greatly raise agricultural productivity.

 Gradual improvements in iron-smelting techniques increased its strength and flexibility, making it more suitable in armour and weaponry than bronze, and further increasing its use in agriculture.

 The second major cultural advance was the alphabet.
-Like iron, this had also been developed sometime in later 2nd millennium BC, probably in Canaan.
+Like iron, this had also been developed sometime in later 2nd millennium BCE, probably in Canaan.
 It is possible that its distribution was held back by opposition from the ruling elites.
 The cuneiform and hieroglyphic writing systems in use in the Bronze Age were highly complex and took a long time to master.
 As a result, literacy was restricted to a small class of priests, scribes and rulers, who could afford to put their children through long years of training.
 Literacy, in fact, was a mysterious craft belonging to those of elite status.

 Alphabetic scripts, on the other hand, can be learnt quickly, and had the potential to spread to much larger sections of the population as reading and writing could now be mastered without a long, specialised education.
 The prospect of the masses becoming literate would have appalled the old elites.